-During the FY-2023 the College expenses increased \$4,405,296 due to the following factors:
+During the FY-2024 the College expenses increased \$1,849,675 due to the following factors:

-- Total salaries and compensation expenses to fulltime and part-time personnel for FY-2023 slightly increased \$71,676 compared to the prior year. - Services expenses are expenses comprising of professional services contracts, security, janitorial, auxiliary enterprise expenses, and including student expenses, PELL scholarships, allowances and PELL refunds increased \$2,344,737 compared to prior year. - Miscellaneous expenses are expenses including administrative travel (related to recruitment, training, and development), licenses and tech fees, and office equipment (under \$5,000) increased \$2,062,275 compared to the prior year.
-This increase was mainly from federally funded administrative travel expenses as well as the campus wide replacement of old desktop to laptop in preparation for hybrid (cloud base) workplace.
+- Total salaries and compensation expenses to fulltime and part-time personnel for FY-2024 slightly increased \$588,672 compared to the prior year. - Services expenses are expenses comprising professional services contracts, security, janitorial, auxiliary enterprise expenses, including student expenses, PELL scholarships, allowances and PELL refunds increased \$1,733,031 compared to prior year. - Miscellaneous expenses are expenses including administrative travel (related to recruitment, training, and development), licenses and tech fees, and office equipment (under \$5,000) decreased \$880,484 compared to the prior year.
+The savings are primarily attributable to low-cost maintenance cloud base workplace, lower fees for licenses and tech fees, and very minimal acquisition of computer supplies and equipment. - Benefits expenses are College expenses primarily to pay employers contributions in employees' Medicare, retirement, health and life insurances, and social security.
+The benefit expenses slightly decreased \$10,626 compared to the prior year.

-- Benefits expenses are College expenses primarily to pay employers contributions in employees' Medicare, retirement, health and life insurances, and social security.
-The benefit expenses slightly increased \$16,428 compared to the prior year. - All other College expenses i.e., insurance policies, utilities and rent expense, depreciation and amortization expense, and supplies expense, decreased \$89,820 compared to the prior year.
+All other College expenses, i.e., insurance policies, utilities and rent expense, depreciation and amortization expense, and supplies expense, increased \$419,082 compared to the prior year.
+The increase is due to amortization expense of the Ellucian Colleague SaaS which is the cloud base Student Information System (SIS), Finance and Enterprise Resource Planning (ERP) system designed for higher education institutions.